lannes/Flutter-AdaptiveCards/example/README.md

 # Open Items

-* `GenericListPage` doesn't support enable/disable markdown.
-Fixing this could get rid of more of the sample page drivers
-* `Network via Assets` works in web but not in Android mobile
+* `Network via Assets` works in web but not in Android mobile.
+There is some layout issue.